miracuse/miracuse.github.io/docs/gm_pages/making_enemies/index.md

 # Making Enemies

-"Bad Guys" are the bread-and-butter of running games.
+Bad Guys are the bread-and-butter of running games.
 They're the main source of opposition Players will face, an "interactive obstacle" with personality.
 This section will provide guidelines for creating and running them.

 ### The Baseline "Mook"